Toquz Oghuz

 Oghuz is a Turkic word meaning "community" and toquz means "nine".
 Similarly the Karluks were possibly known as the Üç-Oğuz – üç meaning "three".
 The root of the generalized ethnic term "oghuz" is og-, meaning "clan, tribe"; which in turn, according to Kononov, descends from the ancient Turkic word ög meaning "mother" (however, Golden considered such a further derivation impossible).
 Initially the oguz designated "tribes" or "tribal union", and eventually became an ethnonym.

 The Toquz Oghuz were perhaps first mentioned in the Orkhon inscriptions written in the 730s.
-The nine tribes were named in Chinese histories as the Huihe/Uyghur (回纥), Pugu (仆骨), Hun (浑), Bayegu (拔野古), Tongluo (同罗), Sijie (思结), Qibi (契苾), A-Busi (阿布思) and Gulunwugusi (骨仑屋骨思).
+The nine tribes were named in Chinese histories as the Uyghurs (回纥), Pugu (仆骨), Hun (浑), Bayegu/ (拔野古), Tongluo (同罗), Sijie (思结), Qibi (契苾), A-Busi (阿布思) and Gulunwugusi (骨仑屋骨思).
 The first seven named – who lived north of the Gobi Desert – were dominant, whereas the A-Busi and Gulunwugu(si) emerged later and were accepted on an equal footing with the others some time after 743.
 The A-Busi apparently originated as a sub-tribal group within the Sijie and the Gulunwugu(si) as a combination of two other tribes.

-Latter Gōktürk Khagan Bilge considered the Toquz Oghuz "[his] own people".
-It is also mentioned in Kul Tigin inscriptions that the Göktürks and Toquz Oghuz were fighting five times in a year.
+Bilge Qaghan of the Second Turkic Khaganate considered the Toquz Oghuz "[his] own people".
+It is also mentioned in the Kul Tigin inscriptions that the Göktürks and Toquz Oghuz were fighting five times in a year.